| NODIS Library | Human Resources and Personnel(3000s) | Search |

 3.4 Workplace Security Plans

-3.4.1 When employees disclose they have a protection or restraining order, the supervisor, in consultation with the Center's HR, legal counsel, and Security, shall assist the employee wherever possible in creating a safe working environment.
+3.4.1 When employees disclose they have a protection or restraining order, the supervisor, in consultation with the Center's HR, legal counsel, and Protective Services Office, shall assist the employee wherever possible in creating a safe working environment.

-3.4.2 When employees request a workplace security plan, supervisors shall involve appropriate points of contact in HR, EAP, and Security personnel.
+3.4.2 When employees request a workplace security plan, supervisors shall involve appropriate points of contact in HR, EAP, and Protective Services personnel.
 A workplace security plan may involve temporary or long-term changes to an employee's work schedule, physical location, or IT resources.

 3.4.3 Special consideration may be needed for situations that involve "cyberstalking" (see Appendix A for the definition of cyberstalking).
-Local information/computer technology and Security personnel should be consulted to address these safety concerns.
+Local information/computer technology and Protective Services personnel should be consulted to address these safety concerns.

 | TOC | ChangeHistory | Preface | Chapter1 | Chapter2 | Chapter3 | Chapter4 | Chapter5 | Chapter6 | Chapter7 | Chapter8 | AppendixA | AppendixB | ALL |